connorfarrell7/Group4_Project/README.md

 - Mohamed Metwalli
 - Connor Farrell

-## Segment 1 Goal Summary
+## Segment 1

+### Goal Summary

 Our plan is to build a Machine Learning model to predict whether a person will be selected for an internship based on several factors.

+### Reason For Selecting This Topic

+### Data Source

+The data was sourced from Kaggle from an Engineering Placement dataset ([collegePlace.csv](https://github.com/connorfarrell7/Group4_Project/blob/main/collegePlace.csv)) which features the following relevent factors below.

 Relevant factors include: